qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

     data = mcsolve(H, psi0, times, [np.sqrt(0.1) * a], e_ops=e_ops, ntraj=1000, timeout=60)

-Will compute 1 minute of trajectories or 1000, which ever is reached first.
+Will compute 60 seconds of trajectories or 1000, which ever is reached first.
 The solver will finish any trajectory started when the timeout is reached.
 Therefore if the computation time of a single trajectory is quite long, the overall computation time can be much longer that the provided timeout.